Nouvaldi/skripsi-employee-mob/README.md

 ## How to run in vscode

 1. Make sure Flutter is installed, please check the docs at https://docs.flutter.dev/
+2. Install extensions Flutter and Dart
-2. Open terminal and run `flutter doctor -v` (just to make sure everything is good)
+3. Open terminal and run `flutter doctor -v` (just to make sure everything is good)
-3. Run `flutter pub get`
+4. Run `flutter pub get`
-4. In `\lib\config.dart` change the baseUrl to the url provided by backend (make sure to remove the / at the end)
+5. In `\lib\config.dart` change the baseUrl to the url provided by backend (make sure to remove the / at the end)
-5. Open the command palette using `ctrl + shift + p` and type `Flutter: Select Device` to select a device
+6. Open the command palette using `ctrl + shift + p` and type `Flutter: Select Device` to select a device
-6. Run `flutter run` to run the app in dev mode
+7. Run `flutter run` to run the app in dev mode
-7. Run `flutter build apk` to build an apk for android
+8. Run `flutter build apk` to build an apk for android

 ## Small project by: